Deka-Labs/dp-rust/README.md

 # `dp rust`
+A RTC implementation.
+It can display current time, provides timer and stopwatch.

-A rust apllication on embedded
+A rust application on embedded